 - 1/4 cup granulated sugar, for crisp topping

 - 1 cup cold butter, for crisp topping

 - Preheat oven to 375 degrees and grease a 13x9 inch baking pan.

-- Combine peaches, 3 Tbsp flour, 3 Tbsp granulated sugar, 3/4 tsp. cinnamon, and 1/2 tsp. vanilla in a large mixing bowl.
+- Combine peaches, 3 tablespoons of flour, 3 tablespoons of granulated sugar, 3/4 teaspoon cinnamon, and 1/2 teaspoon vanilla in a large mixing bowl.

 - Pour mixture into baking pan.

-5. In a medium mixing bow, combine 1 cup oats, 1 cup flour, 1 cup brown sugar, 1/4 cup granulated sugar, and 1/4 tsp salt.
+- In a medium mixing bowl, combine 1 cup oats, 1 cup flour, 1 cup brown sugar, 1/4 cup granulated sugar, and 1/4 teaspoon salt.
 If you'd like, sprinkle a little cinnamon on top.